doctorfree/rooncommand.dev/_posts/2023-08-06-Introduction-to-the-Command-Line.md

 The terms 'directory' and 'folder' mean the same thing.

 ### Wildcards

-Use the '&ast;' character to represent all.
-For example, to copy all files in a folder that start with the letter 'a', your target should be 'a&ast;':
+Use the '\*' character to represent all.
+For example, to copy all files in a folder that start with the letter 'a', your target should be 'a\*':

 `cp a* destination_folder`

-To copy all files of a certain extension (e.g. '.png'), your target should be '&ast;.png':
+To copy all files of a certain extension (e.g. '.png'), your target should be '\*.png':

 `cp *.png destination_folder`

 Use the '?' character as a wildcard to represent a single character.
-For example, to copy all files in a folder that have a 3 character suffix (e.g. the file `image.jpg` but not the file `image.jpeg`), your target should be '&ast;.???':
+For example, to copy all files in a folder that have a 3 character suffix (e.g. the file `image.jpg` but not the file `image.jpeg`), your target should be '\*.???':

 `cp *.??? destination_folder`